Stolen WSDOT asphalt truck goes up in flames during pursuit near Ritzville

 The Adams County Sheriff's Office Facebook page identified the man as Lance Rogers, of West Richland, Washington.

-Law enforcement officers were called at 7:15 a.m. to the Washtucna area after Rogers reportedly got into an altercation with a semitruck driver and shot through the window, Washington State Patrol Sgt.
+Law enforcement officers were called at 7:15 a.m. to the Washtucna area after Rogers reportedly shot at a semitruck driver through a window, Washington State Patrol Sgt.
 Greg Riddell said.

 About 10 minutes later, a Washington State Department of Transportation asphalt truck was reported stolen from the agency's shed in Washtucna.
 Rogers displayed a firearm in the theft, according to Riddell and the state Department of Transportation's page on X, the social media platform formerly known as Twitter.